shaivipandey/eas503-notes/chapters/04/statement_selection.md

 elif ph < 3.0:
     print(ph, ' is VERY acidic!
 Be careful.')
 ```

+- Given a number x, print FizzBuzz if it is a multiple of 5 and 7, Fizz if it is a multiple of 5, and Buzz if it is a multiple of 7.

 ```python
 # Implement the min() function for three inputs